-These financial statements do not include the financial position, results of operations, and cash flows of Berkeley Student Foundation, a commonly controlled entity as discussed in Note 6.
+These financial statements do not include the financial position, results of operations, and cash flows of Berkeley Student Foundation, a commonly controlled entity prior to its dissolution on April 18, 2017 as discussed in Note 7.
 Our opinion is not modified with respect to that matter.